lzjzx1122/FaaSFlow/README.md

     ./wondershaper -a docker0 -c
     ./wondershaper -a docker0 -u 409600 -d 409600
 ```
-3. Then run the script:
+3. Then run the script on the storage node:
 ```
     python3 run.py --datamode=optimized
 ```